kailash1525/sbryTest/README.md

 Get the repo :
 ==============

-Clone the repository from github, issue the below command
+Clone the repository from github to your preferred directory, issue the below command

 ```
 git clone https://github.com/kailash1525/sbryTest.git